BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/February 25, 2020/readme.md

 The proposal was approved as NCHRP Project 8-133 with a $600K budget
 Activities include, but not limited to…
-● Development of standards for inclusion
+&nbsp;&nbsp; ● Development of standards for inclusion
-● Identification of the universe of firms that should be included
+&nbsp;&nbsp; ● Identification of the universe of firms that should be included
-● Outreach to elicit participation
+&nbsp;&nbsp; ● Outreach to elicit participation
-● Activities to promote the need to develop and supply GTFS data
+&nbsp;&nbsp; ● Activities to promote the need to develop and supply GTFS data
-● Identify and work with ticketing firms to make GTFS data generation a routine part of ticketing system updates
+&nbsp;&nbsp; ● Identify and work with ticketing firms to make GTFS data generation a routine part of ticketing system updates
-● Development of potential applications for ICBA data
+&nbsp;&nbsp; ● Development of potential applications for ICBA data
-● Identification of potential additional layers for inclusion
+&nbsp;&nbsp; ● Identification of potential additional layers for inclusion
-● Identify a permanent method for maintaining the ICBA
+&nbsp;&nbsp; ● Identify a permanent method for maintaining the ICBA
 3.6.3.
 For more information email Derald.Dudley@dot.gov

 4. Charters (Purpose, Objectives, and Activities)